arkouda.security

 generate_token(→ str)

-Uses the secrets.token_hex() method to generate a
+Use the secrets.token_hex() method to generate a hexidecimal token.

 generate_username_token_json(→ str)